rpopic2/authentic-gh.vim/README.md

 Alternatively, you can just `source` the theme file, or use your favourite plugin manager.

+2. To your init.vim or .vimrc, add `colorscheme gh-light`.

-2. nvim-treesitter and other plugins
+3. nvim-treesitter and other plugins

 For better experience, install [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

 If you use [coc.nvim](https://github.com/neoclide/coc.nvim), highlight is supported out of box for coc.nvim.

-3. Set up your terminal colour as follows:
+4. Set up your terminal colour as follows:

 ```
 foreground #24292f